 SUBJECT: Maple Rd.
-Reconstruction
+Reconstruction Southfield Rd. to Woodward Ave.

 At the last meeting of the Multi-Modal Transportation Board (MMTB), the Board discussed initial design concepts for the planned reconstruction of the downtown section of Maple Rd., scheduled for 2020.
 As you know, our consulting team presented initial design concepts and questions.
 The meeting helped to provide feedback to further develop the concepts.
 A revised presentation has been assembled, and will be reviewed by the Board.
 The summary of topics include: